CaribouBlue/google-maps-for-react/README.md

 # google-maps-for-react

-> Highly customizable google maps component for react.
+> The simplest customizable google maps component for react.

 - Try out a live demo of the component [here](https://google-maps-for-react.herokuapp.com)!